 - Flip genuinely.
 Be yourself.
 Share what you love and comment earnestly on others’ work.
 Quality interactions help our ecosystem thrive and strengthen our community.
 You might even experience a boomerang back to you in your Notifications, where you can see who’s interacting with your flips.

 - Flip watchfully.
 Help us cultivate a healthy community.
 If you see content that’s objectionable or unsafe, tap and hold the item, then select “Report”.
 The item will be removed from your device and someone from our Community Support team will review it.
-If you’d just rather not hear from a person, but there’s nothing unsavory about the content, you can “Mute Author.”
+If you see content that appears to be intentionally misleading, please email email@example.com.
+If you’d just rather see items from a person or publisher, but there’s nothing unsavory about the content, you can “Mute Site”.

 - Comment responsibly.
 Don’t be a jerk.
 We have zero tolerance for comments that are racist, hateful, threatening or disrespectful, and reserve the right to remove comments that:- Are considered likely to disrupt, provoke, attack or offend others.